MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-wls-app.md

       Merged "<name>" as current context in /Users/<username>/.kube/config
       ```

-   1. Export the database connection model and save it to `${BASE_DIR}/mystaging/models/dbmodel.yaml`.
-The following steps will extract the database configuration model from the ConfigMap `sample-domain1-wdt-config-map`.
-(The name follows the format `<domain-uid>-wdt-config-map`, where `<domain-uid>` is set during the offer deployment.
-If you've modified the default value, replace it with your own domain UID.)
+   1. Export the database connection model and save it to *${BASE_DIR}/mystaging/models/dbmodel.yaml*.
+The following steps extract the database configuration model from the ConfigMap `sample-domain1-wdt-config-map`.
+The name follows the format `<domain-uid>-wdt-config-map`, where `<domain-uid>` is set during the offer deployment.
+If you've modified the default value, replace it with your own domain UID.

-      1. The data key is `<db-secret-name>.yaml`.
-Run the following command to retrieve the database secret name:
+      1. The data key is *\<db-secret-name>.yaml*.
+Use the following command to retrieve the database secret name:

          ```bash
          export WLS_DOMAIN_UID=sample-domain1